-Sales revenue: 2014 2013
+Sales revenue: 2015 2014

 EUR EUR

-Sale of goods 10,294,084 10,706,401
+Sale of goods 10,722,198 10,294,084

-Provision of services 2,308,307 2,159,824
+Provision of services 2,325,422 2,308,307

-Rental income revenue 23,466,902 22,838,970
+Rental income revenue 24,379,187 23,466,902

-Revenue from service charges to tenants 3,171,255 3,551,260
+Revenue from service charges to tenants 3,637,536 3,171,255

-Royalty revenue 376,168 354,594
+Royalty revenue 350,796 376,168

-Other sales revenue 1,186,330 2,146,174
+Other sales revenue 420,582 1,186,330

-Total sales revenue: 40,803,046 41,757,223
+Total sales revenue 41,835,721 40,803,046

-The structure of the activities has not changed significantly in 2014 when compared to 2013.
+The structure of the activities has not changed significantly in 2015 when compared to 2014.
 It can be seen that revenues generated by real estate management are the most significant, which have improved slightly during the year.
-In 2014 the investment portfolio was extended by the acquisition of a retail real estate in the Netherlands.
-In 2013 the investment portfolio was extended by the acquisition of two office buildings and one corporate office in the Netherlands.
+In 2014 and 2015 the investment portfolio was extended by the acquisition of a retail real estate and an office as well in the Netherlands.

-The rental income derived from investment management has not changed significantly compared to the previous year.
-The underlying reason for this is that the decline of the sales revenues generated by the group's Hungarian real estates due to the local adverse economic situation was compensated for, by an increase of sales revenues generated by the group's investment property portfolio within the Netherlands.
-The aforementioned investment properties in Rijswijk and Breda were established in October 2013; and as such the contribution of income generated by these properties can already be seen in sales revenues in 2014, while in 2013 it generated revenue in the last quarter only.
+The rental income derived from investment management has increased compared to the previous year.
+The underlying reason for this is that the Hungarian adverse economic situation was compensated by the group's investment property portfolio within the Netherlands.

-The decline of the rental income derived from the investment property portfolio situated in Hungary is attributable to the following reasons:
+The slightly increased rental income derived from the investment property portfolio situated in Hungary is attributable to the following reasons:

 - 1. Rental contracts are stipulated in EUR or on a EUR basis.
 The Hungarian Forint has lost value against EUR during the past few years; which resulted an increase in the rental fees in local currency for the tenants, thus further worsened leasing opportunities. - 2.
-The number of liquidation proceedings against the tenants has increased. - 3.
+The number of liquidation proceedings against the tenants hasn't changed significantly in the current year. - 3.
 In order to retain existing tenants and convince new tenants to lease currently vacated properties the group's Hungarian subsidiaries have had to offer lower rents. - 4.
-The severe market conditions in Hungary have also forced certain service providers especially those representing high value added services to reduce their activities within Hungary. - 5.
-Mid-size retailers previously owning several stores have nearly disappeared.
+According the combined effect of the gentle market recovery and the lower rental fees (per square meter) mentioned in section 3 the vacancy rate has improved in the respect of the Hungarian properties.